microsoft/coyote/docs/tutorials/actors/hello-world.md

 huge!
 This will give you the ability to find and fix even the most difficult to reproduce concurrency bugs **before pushing to production**.

-To learn more about testing with Coyote read [Testing Coyote programs end-to-end and reproducing bugs](../../tools/testing.md).
+To learn more about testing with Coyote read [here](../../get-started/using-coyote.md).

 ## The Greeter

-Please read [Programming model: asynchronous actors](../../advanced-topics/actors/overview.md) to gain a basic understanding of the Actors programming model.
+Please read [Programming model: asynchronous actors](../../concepts/actors/overview.md) to gain a basic understanding of the Actors programming model.

 The core of an `Actor` based Coyote program, is, well, an `Actor` class!
 The following `Actor` named